abinit/abinit/doc/tutorial/dmft_triqs.md

 ### Impurity Solver

-We haven't yet told Abinit to use the TRIQS/CT-HYB interface instead of its internal DMFT solvers.
+We haven't yet told ABINIT to use the TRIQS/CT-HYB interface instead of its internal DMFT solvers.
 This is done with [[dmft_solv]], which sets the impurity solver to use.

 For TRIQS/CT-HYB, there are two relevant options: